Fire Cadets - Nepal School Project 2017

 Daily blog from Nepal

-The cadets will be writing a daily blog so you will be able to keep up to date with how the trip is going:
+The cadets wrote a daily blog so to keep people up to date with how the trip was going:

 View the 'Cadets in Nepal' blog